 Notice of Award

-The written notice of award of the contract shall constitute a final decision by the City to award the contract if no written protest of the notice of award is filed with the City within seven calendar days of the notice of award or such other period as provided in the City's solicitation. /f a protest is timely filed, the notice of award is a final decision of the City upon issuance of a written decision denying the protest and affirming the award.
+The written notice of award of the contract shall constitute a final decision by the City to award the contract if no written protest of the notice of award is filed with the City within seven calendar days of the notice of award or such other period as provided in the City's solicitation.
+If a protest is timely filed, the notice of award is a final decision of the City upon issuance of a written decision denying the protest and affirming the award.
 The notice of award and any written decision on a protest shall be sent to every bidder or proposer who provided an address.

 Right to Protest